Aonach Mòr

 The name Aonach Mòr translates from Scottish Gaelic as “Big Ridge”.

 Aonach Mòr is rated Moderate (difficulty 2/5).
-Route difficulty varies — check the Munros app for detailed ratings on each route.
+Route difficulty varies across the 2 available routes.